todays tech news scookietech

 Finding tech news is easy.
 Finding the right tech news with actual context?
 That’s hard.
 I spent months drowning in headlines before I figured out what actually mattered.
 Scookietech exists because I got tired of wading through garbage to find signal.

-You need to know which gadget is worth buying and which one has a fatal flaw that reviewers discovered after launch.
-You need to understand which software update breaks your workflow and which one saves you hours.
+You need to know which gadget’s actually worth your money and which one has that fatal flaw reviewers caught after launch.
+You need to understand which software update tanks your workflow and which one saves you hours.
 You need to spot the data breach before your information gets sold.
+Simple as that.

 Most people figure this out after something goes wrong.